mozilla/moz-corsica/README.md

 Bootstrap the development environment by running `script/bootstrap`.

-Start a local HTTP server by running `node node_modules/corsica/index.js`.
+Start a local HTTP server by running `npm start`.
 Then, connect to the server at the address listed.